Ste4s/DvEnEnhancement/README.md

 ## How can I report issues with this extension?

 Visit the GitHub project **Issues** tab.
 Enter your question or details and create a new issue.
 Be sure to mention which platform you're using (Mac, Windows, Linux), browser version, and a description of the issue you're seeing.
-Include a list of steps that can reproduce the problem if you can.
+Include a list of steps that can reproduce the problem.